 - Ongoing training for first responders

 Responding to natural disasters requires EMS professionals to work in stressful and often dangerous environments.
-So conducting drills in high-stress and high-distraction environments can help ensure that your team has the skills it needs to weather the storm of summer emergencies.
+This means it's important to conduct drills in high-stress and high-distraction environments to help ensure that your team has the skills it needs to weather the storm of summer emergencies.

 Your team should also be engaging in community outreach.
 Conduct seminars on common local natural disasters and encourage residents to prepare.
 Advise community members to have at least three days’ worth of food and water on hand, as well as other supplies they may need.